 Probably my favorite hangout in the city!
 Here, you will find traditional Chinese restaurants with beautiful gardens, souvenirs shops, art shops and delicious street food.
-I spent almost 4-hours here watching endless street performances, taking pictures and being amused by how the Chinese outsell their products to the tourists.
+I spent nearly four hours here, captivated by endless street performances, taking pictures, and amused by the Chinese salesmanship targeting tourists.

 Nearest Metro: Wide and Narrow Alley Station or People’s Park Station

 DuJiangYan Irrigation System (都江堰)

 Dujiangyan Irrigation System is honored as the “Treasure of Sichuan”, which still plays a crucial part in draining off floodwater, irrigating farms and providing water resources for more than 50 cities in the province.
 It is the oldest and only surviving no-dam irrigation system in the world.
 It’s an engineering marvel and a testament to ancient Chinese ingenuity.
 There are also historical sites here such as Erwang Temple and Fulong Temple which were built to commemorate Li Bing.